 Facebook’s rebrand to Meta in late October 2021 came with a long presentation about what Zuckerberg’s vision for a metaverse looks like.
 He envisions that we will wear ultra-thin glasses (think virtual reality headsets but…better) that would transport us to virtual worlds that play similar to Second Life or VR Chat.

 You may remark that these types of games have been around for years—Second Life came out in 2003—and note that Zuckerberg’s navel-gazing could be a distraction from the privacy concerns that have beleaguered the company for years.
-But Zuckerberg is serious about the metaverse: he plans to invest tens of billions of dollars in building it through Facebook Reality Labs.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+But Zuckerberg is serious about the metaverse: he plans to invest tens of billions of dollars in building it through Facebook Reality Labs.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 Zuckerberg’s plans are certainly ambitious.
 His promotional video for his vast, decades-long project features a basketball game played on real courts, only the opposing side is thousands of miles away on their own court and the two teams play with a virtual ball rendered in augmented reality.
 And to hang out with his friends, Zuckerberg snaps on a virtual suit and lounges with them in a very convincing virtual rendition of space.